summonlabs/.github/profile/fabrics.md

 ## Systems Scope

-The architecture is concerned with the state, authority, topology, routing, capacity, congestion, failure, recovery, offload, observability, and lifecycle of distributed fabric infrastructure.
+The architecture is concerned with the state, authority, topology, routing, capacity, congestion, failure, recovery, offload, observability, physical connectivity, and lifecycle of distributed fabric infrastructure.

+The portfolio is intentionally cumulative.

-Each runtime owns one explicit systems boundary rather than collapsing topology, path selection, traffic engineering, queueing, congestion control, failure handling, offload, and physical-fabric state into one monolithic control plane.
+Each runtime owns one explicit systems boundary rather than collapsing topology, path selection, traffic engineering, queueing, congestion control, failure handling, offload, physical-fabric state, and federation into one monolithic control plane.

+Topology does not imply path legality.
+Reachability does not imply authorization.
+Observation does not imply authority.
+Advertised capacity does not imply usable capacity.
+Acknowledgement does not imply verified effect.
+A committed grant does not remain authoritative after the generations, incarnations, policy, evidence, or leases that justified it become stale.

+The architecture separates these concerns so that every transition can be governed, tested, fenced, replayed, recovered, reconciled, and explained independently.

+Rather than treating the network as one undifferentiated control plane, the system is composed from narrowly scoped runtimes that can be integrated individually or assembled into a larger distributed-fabric architecture.

 ## Contents